Agriculture: Small Grains Pest Management Guidelines

 (Example trade name) (hours) (days)

 Not all registered pesticides are listed.
-The following are ranked with the pesticides having the greatest IPM value listed first— the most effective and least likely to cause resistance are at the top of the table.
-When choosing a pesticide, consider information relating to the pesticide’s properties, efficacy, application timing, honey bees, and environmental impact.
+The following are listed alphabetically.
+When choosing a pesticide, consider information relating to the pesticide's properties and application timing, resistance risk, honey bees, and environmental impact.
 Always read the label of the product being used.

 MODE-OF-ACTION GROUP NAME (NUMBER1): Demethylation inhibitor (3)

 COMMENTS: For use on wheat, barley, triticale, oats, and rye.
-For wheat, apply until Feekes growth stage 10.5 (full head emergence).
-For other grains, apply until Feekes 9 growth stage (emergence of flag leaf ligule).
+Apply until Feekes growth stage 10.5.4 (beginning of ripening).

 (Headline) 6–9 fl oz 12 See comments